mebabo1/menano/README.md

 ```sh
 curl -o update https://raw.githubusercontent.com/mebabo1/menano/File/update && chmod +x update && ./update
 ```
-Command to uninstall the latest wine and install wine9.15
+If you experience a lot of bugs in the latest version of wine, you can use wine9.15 Command to uninstall the latest wine and install wine9.15

 ```sh